jabraham17/evo/README.md

   - get rid of zlib, write ur own custom compression scheme
     - write bmp rle compression. rudimentary but probably sufficent
     - either use RLE8 with a color table and indexing, or use 24 bit RLE
+- improve build system cross compaitabily and workiung out of the box
+- wasm